Jumbo Thick Chocolate Chip Cookies

 Because there are thousands upon thousands of chocolate chip cookie recipes out there on the internet, I mean, how many different ways can someone make chocolate chips, am I right?

-But even when I went to research recipes for chocolate chip cookies, they weren’t always resulting in the chewiest, thickest chocolate chip cookie the way I like it.
+But even when I went to research recipes for chocolate chip cookies, they weren’t always resulting in the chewiest, thickest chocolate chip cookie with the texture and flavor the way I like it.

-So here, I decided to create my very own Thick Chocolate Chip Cookies recipe!
+So here, I decided to create my very own Thick Chocolate Chip Cookies recipe that taste like they’re straight from a bakery!

-I made these cookies pretty huge!
+I like to make these cookies pretty huge!
 These HUGE chocolate chip cookies are worth it!
 They were so soft, so irresistible!
 I am afraid I had one too many.

-I used a 1/3 measuring cup to shape these cookies, so they were pretty big!
-But even when I made them smaller, with a cookie scoop, they were still super super chewy and soft!
+Preheat I used a 1/3 measuring cup to shape these cookies, so they were pretty big!
+But even when I made them smaller in a new batch, with a cookie scoop, they were still super super chewy and soft!

 You can even make them bigger, and use a 1/2 cup to shape the cookies!
 Go crazy!
 Just adjust baking time.
 Less baking time if you shape the cookies smaller, and more baking time if you shape the cookies bigger.